Abd-Shah/Uni-swipe/README.md

 The idea behind the project was to simplify the university search process by allowing users to swipe through universities, save the ones they like, apply filters, and compare options using a recommendation engine.

-The frontend was built using Next.js, React, and TypeScript with Framer Motion animations for the swipe-card experience, while the backend was developed using FastAPI and Python.

 The platform includes:

 * Swipe-based university browsing